RV Petrel: USS Johnston

-MV Doña Paz and MT Vector
+Doña Paz and Vector

 On 19 December 2019, it was announced that Petrel had located and surveyed the wrecks of the Philippine ferry, MV Doña Paz and the oil tanker MT Vector.
 Both wrecks were found 2200 m apart at a depth of 500 m in the Sibuyan Sea.
-Both wrecks sit straight side up and are in good condition.
+Both wrecks sit right side up and are in good condition.

 University of Hawaii's lost ROV Luu'kai

 On 24 December 2019, news came out that Petrel and a team from University of Hawaii School of Ocean and Earth Sciences and Technology (UH-SOEST) located and successfully recovered the latter's lost ROV named Luu'kai north of Oahu at a depth of 4,720 m.
 The drone had broken its tether and was lost on the ocean floor on 20 July 2019.
 To retrieve Luu'kai, the team lowered a lift elevator and Petrel's ROV worked on the recovery procedure.
 Luu'kai was recovered by the joint team on 29 August 2019.